Anne Aly: Opposition (2016–2022)

 During the 2019 federal election campaign, unauthorised anonymous flyers were distributed in the Cowan electorate targeting Aly with unsubstantiated claims including that she supports policies that were "like Saudi Arabia".
 The Labor Party condemned the flyers as "racist".
 This follows anti-Muslim Facebook posts from Queensland Senator Fraser Anning who co-opted an image of a Muslim family taken in 2005 when their 19-month-old daughter Rahma went missing from their Sydney home, along with the words "If you want a Muslim for a neighbour, just vote Labor".
 Rahma has never been found.

-Aly was reelected in the 2019 federal election with a slightly increased margin of 1.6%.
+Aly was reelected in the 2019 federal election with a slightly increased margin of 1.6 points.

-In August of 2019, a man armed with a knife was arrested at Aly's offices in Cowan.
+In August 2019, a man armed with a knife was arrested at Aly's offices in Cowan.
 According to Aly the man did not make an outright threat but was brandishing "a fairly large kitchen knife".

+On 1 October 2021, during a Parliamentary Joint Committee on Intelligence and Security hearing, Anne Aly questioned ASIO Director-General Mike Burgess on the "implications of listing the entirety of Hamas for pro-Palestinian supporters in Australia, particularly those who organise or attend protests."
+The Joint Committee subsequently recommended the government consider listing Hamas in its entirety as a terrorist organisation on 14 October 2021.

-Aly has stated she believes in marriage equality, is economically conservative and "more left" on social policies, believes in a strict separation of church and state, defends the rights of women to wear a hijab if they choose though she does not wear one herself, and that she demonstrated against the Iraq war.
+Aly has stated she believes in marriage equality, is economically conservative and "more left" on social policies, believes in a strict separation of church and state, defends the rights of women to wear a hijab if they choose, though she does not wear one herself, and that she demonstrated against the Iraq war.
 In her maiden speech, Aly highlighted the growing income disparity and her intention to bring the benefits of growth to every suburb.

+Albanese government (2022–present)

 Following Labor being elected to government at the 2022 federal election, Aly was appointed Minister for Early Childhood Education and Youth.
-She also benefited from a statewide swing in Western Australia to the Labor Party, receiving a swing in her seat of Cowan of just under 10%, making it a safe Labor seat.
+She also benefited from a statewide swing in Western Australia to the Labor Party, receiving a swing in her seat of Cowan of just under 10 points, making it a safe Labor seat.

+On 1 July 2024, after senator Fatima Payman was suspended from the Labor party due to her support of recognizing Palestine, accusing Israel of committing genocide during Gaza war and using the phrase "from river to the sea Palestine will be free", Aly criticised Payman by saying "Fatima chooses to do it her way" and supported the government position of "recognition should be part of a 'just' peace process".
+She also defended the government's position by saying "I think just saying to recognize Palestinian state without any context is in some ways tokenistic".

+Aly held her seat in the 2025 federal election., and was promoted to the cabinet as the Minister for Small Business, International Development, and Multicultural Affairs.